 For example, if you are a website designer and you worked on a single website the whole month to make it perfect and get the feedback that makes you start the project again, you could’ve just sent MVP version.
 MVP is basically meeting the main objectives of clients without adding more features and you might have spent the whole month gathering feedback and refining the work until delivering their actual needs.
 The key here is doing the work and learning along the process to improve your quality.

 9. Get Things In Written

 So you’ve had a deal with a client or an employee, just to know they meant something completely different than what they have said before?
 Getting things on paper is very important in project management.
 Follow up with emails about verbal communications when it comes to deliverables and key takeaways.
-If you want to assign a new employee or change the tasks, write down.
+If you want to assign a new employee or change the tasks, write them down.
 You might want to ask all employees to note things down after sharing notes and meetings.
 Be sure to have clear communication with the clients and everyone is keeping track of decisions, communication, project needs, and expectations.

 This way, you will ensure everyone is keeping track of their work and there is a culture of project management.
 You won’t need to ask, “When did it happen?” or deal with an upset client who claims that work was not delivered on time.
 You will be able to show why changes were made.

 10. Check Your Existing Productivity